When Should I Retire?

 If you go through your financial projections and determine you can’t afford retirement, it's probably too soon.
 Instead, explore ways to save more money, or find work you enjoy, so it doesn’t feel like work.
 Revamping your career may allow you to work longer and accumulate the funds you'll need.

 If your finances are lined up to support a comfortable retirement, your next item should be to define what retirement means to you.

 What Does Retirement Mean to You?

 For some, retirement means simply leaving their current job.
 They’re fine working, but they just want a change, and making a change may come with a pay cut.
 For others, retirement means a complete exit from the workforce.
 If you're married or have others who financially depend on you, they should be part of the decision.
 If you're single, the answer is likely much simpler.

 Some career-oriented people are not suited for retirement.
 They are used to being “the go-to person” and find they get bored in retirement.
 If this sounds like you, the answer as to when you should retire might be "never."
 Before you retire, give some serious thought to what activities inspire and motivate you.

 Start a list of hobbies that you want to pursue or organizations to which you want to contribute your time.
 From a mental and physical health perspective, stay active.
 Your body isn't made to remain still all the time.
 Part of your retirement planning should include strategies for staying active and mentally challenged.

 As an alternative to traditional retirement, look for ways you can “try out” retirement.
 Perhaps your current situation offers part-time work or a sabbatical.
-Maybe you can you take a long leave of absence.
-Retirement is a major life change just like moving, marriage or a job change, so plan on going through an adjustment period.
+Maybe you can take a long leave of absence.
+Retirement is a major life change just like moving, marriage, or a job change, so plan on going through an adjustment period.
 The more time you spend thinking about and planning for retirement, the more likely you’ll retire at the right time.